Productivity

 ```

-If validation succeeds, the response is the planned SQL string.
-If it fails, fix the reported errors and validate again.
+If `dry_run` succeeds, the MDL is valid.
+If it fails, fix the reported errors, call `deploy_manifest` again with the corrected MDL, and retry.

 Ask the user if they want to save the MDL as a YAML project directory (useful for version control).

-If yes, follow the **wren-project** skill (`skills/wren-project/SKILL.md`) to write the YAML files and build `target/mdl.json` + `target/connection.json`.
+If yes, follow the **wren-project** skill (`skills/wren-project/SKILL.md`) to write the YAML files and build `target/mdl.json`.

 ```